-K. Sustainability Standards:
+Sustainability Standards:

-The minimum energy efficiency and sustainable building practices for this section is located in Appendix I, Threshold Criteria,
+The minimum energy efficiency and sustainable building practices for this section are located in the QAP, Threshold Criteria, Building Sustainability.

-XVII.
-BUILDING SUSTAINABILITY, Qualified Allocation Plan.
 In addition, the intent in this section is to ensure the same level of quality testing in all multi-family units.
 Further guidance on compliance pathways through the definition of building type, the procedure for testing, and applicable exemptions are instructed below.